RPS Drummond Lockyer Fund for Dance

 Those who receive a ‘R&D’ grant will be expected to acknowledge the support this year of the RPS Drummond Lockyer Fund for Dance online, and provide further acknowledgement around the premiere and future performances if the collaboration proceeds to the stage.
 A set of guidelines for such acknowledgement will be presented to recipients with our grant offer.

 You cannot apply for the ‘R&D’ stream at the same time you are applying for the ‘Performance’ stream.
+This includes applications submitted by a choreographer on behalf of a composer, or vice versa.

 Who can apply?